mpadge/hackmd-stat-software/unsupervised.md

-The above example of principal components is one where there are no inter-group relationships, and so that standard is fulfilled by providing information on intra-group variances.
-Discrete clustering algorithms, in contrast, yield results for which inter-group relationships are meaningful, and can be meaningfully provided.
+The above example of principal components is one where there are no inter-group relationships, and so that standard is fulfilled by providing information on intra-group variances alone.
+Discrete clustering algorithms, in contrast, yield results for which inter-group relationships are meaningful, and such relationships can generally be meaningfully provided.
 The [`hclust()` routine](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html), like many clustering routines, simply returns a *scheme* for devising an arbitrary number of clusters, and so can not meaningfully provide variances or relationships between such.
-The [`cutree()` function](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cutree.html), however, does yield defined numbers of clusters, yet devoid of any quantitative information.
+The [`cutree()` function](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cutree.html), however, does yield defined numbers of clusters, yet devoid of any quantitative information on variances or equivalent.

 ``` r
 res <- hclust (dist (USArrests))